Packing Densities of Delzant and Semitoric Polygons: Background and motivation: equivariant ball packing

 \section{Background and motivation: equivariant ball packing}

 In this section we review the background and describe the equivariant ball packing problem for toric and semitoric integrable systems.
-We will make use of the results of several authors (primarily those of Atiyah~\cite{Atiyah}, Guillemin-Sternberg~\cite{GuSt1982}, Delzant~\cite{De1988}, Pelayo-V\~{u} Ng\d{o}c~\cite{PeVN2009,PeVN2011}, Pelayo~\cite{Pe2006,Pe2007}, and Figalli-Palmer-Pelayo~\cite{FiPaPe2016}) to translate these packing problems completely into questions purely concerned with polygons, and thus the present section is the only section in this paper which assumes any background in symplectic geometry.
+We will make use of the results of several authors (primarily those of Atiyah~\cite{Atiyah}, Guillemin--Sternberg~\cite{GuSt1982}, Delzant~\cite{De1988}, Pelayo--V\~{u} Ng\d{o}c~\cite{PeVN2009,PeVN2011}, Pelayo~\cite{Pe2006,Pe2007}, and Figalli--Palmer--Pelayo~\cite{FiPaPe2016}) to translate these packing problems completely into questions purely concerned with polygons, and thus the present section is the only section in this paper which assumes any background in symplectic geometry.
 Furthermore, this section is strictly motivational and thus can be skipped if desired.

 Moreover, in Section~\ref{sec:capacities} we describe how to translate Theorems~\ref{thm:toric-examples} and~\ref{thm:semitoric-examples} into the language of equivariant symplectic capacities.